 Would you look at that, Kenneth Branagh finally directed a great film!
 Despite being autobiographical and about a specific place, Branagh's film tells a universal story with sweet simplicity.
 There's true passion behind every frame and performance.
 It's not a perfect film, but it hits nearly every emotional beat it sets out to accomplish, with much of the credit going to the incredible cast, especially the discovery of the young Jude Hill as the Branagh stand-in.

 The Power of the Dog doesn’t stray too far from director Jane Campion’s other work as she tightly wounds this surprise psychosexual drama.
 There’s a cutting edge to each frame, epicly lensed by Ari Wegner.
 From the directing, writing and the acting, it all combines to make this a grand return to feature films for the New Zealand auteur, who crafts an enigmatic, modern take on the well-worn genre of the Western.
 It’s the film equivalent of fine wine, as it’s near-perfect at the moment, and will only get better with age.
 Full Review

 1. West Side Story (Disney+)

-With so many stars-in-the-making, Steven Spielberg is able to harmonize the past and the present, making this remake feel like a Golden Age musical made with modern craftsmanship.
+With so many stars in the making, Steven Spielberg is able to harmonize the past and the present, making this remake feel like a Golden Age musical made with modern craftsmanship.
 With The Great Musical War of 2021 coming to a close, Spielberg has emerged as the predictable winner.
 Perfectly melding the work of Bernstein and Sondheim with the newfound acting talents of Ariana DeBose, Mike Faist and Rachel Zegler, this new West Side Story makes the case for why some remakes should be allowed to happen.
+Full Review